northern-bites/nbites/README.txt

 COMPILING & INSTALLING

+*NAOQI1.0 NOTE*: For now, switiching between NaoQi1.0 and NaoQi0.18 is controlled by the CMake option NAOQI1.0 and the ifdef NAOQ1.
+Make sure the state of that switch matches the version of NaoQi you installed (presumably at /usr/local/nao).
+For easy switching between the two versions, I recommend making /usr/local/nao a sym link to the appropriate version:
+`$> ln -s NaoQi1.0 nao`

 We use CMake for compiling and installing our code.
 It has most of GNU Make's features along with some other niceties.